iamNilotpal/infinite-scroll/README.md

 ## Creating Components

-Now before moving ahead let's setup `React Navigation`.
+Now before moving ahead let's setup React Navigation.
 First create a folder `src` in the root of the project.
 Then create two new folders `navigation` and `screens` in `src`.
 In the navigation folder add two files `AppNavigation.tsx` and `RootNavigation.tsx`. `RootNavigation.tsx` will contain the NavigationContainer and the Stack Navigator exported from `AppNavigation.tsx`.
 Now add 2 files in the `screens` folder, `Cats.tsx` and `Cat.tsx` and export a default component from each file.
 Now add the following code in both `AppNavigation.tsx` and `RootNavigation.tsx`.

 In `AppNavigation.tsx` :